Deep RL with Hierarchical Action Exploration for Dialogue Generation: Conclusion and Future Research

-This paper presented a dual-granularity Q-function for mitigating the suboptimal policy improvement due to the hard-to-traverse action space in RL, and we applied our method to the dialogue generation task.
-The theoretical and experimental results demonstrate that our algorithm is dependable and achieved a significant performance boost for the dialogue agent.
-In the future, we plan to design more types of abstract categories (e.g., based on sentence embedding) for actions, which endeavor to not only let the coarse-grained Q-function takes care of content level but also consider utterance structure and the way of expression.
-We would further explore the correlation between the number of action categories and policy improvement.
-Eventually, we plan to extend our algorithm to other NLP tasks in online RL to confirm our universality.
+This paper presented a dual-granularity Q-function for mitigating suboptimal policy improvement due to the hard-to-traverse action space in RL, and we applied our method to the dialogue generation task.
+Theoretical and experimental results demonstrate the reliability of our algorithm, which significantly enhances the performance of the dialogue agent.
+Moving forward, we intend to design additional abstract categories for actions, such as those based on sentence embedding, to allow the coarse-grained Q-function to account for not only content but also utterance structure and expression.
+We will also investigate the affinity between the number of action categories and policy improvement.
+Ultimately, we plan to apply our algorithm to other online RL tasks in NLP to verify its universal applicability.